dijon4/lan/README.md

 **Users use this tool to configure:**
 1. High performance NVIDIA graphics settings
 2. Windows11 Debloating
-3. Downloading Popular Gaming Apps (Discord, Steam, LogitechGHub, Razer Synapse)
+3. Downloading Popular Gaming Apps (Discord, Steam, GHUB, Riot)

 **To use this tool open Windows Powershell and run the following command:**